 Automated Industrial Technology I

 The Certificate of Completion (CCL) in Automated Industrial Technology I prepares students to troubleshoot, maintain and repair a variety of automated electro-mechanical, product assembly and product distribution systems that use other methodologies to accomplish system management.
 These systems include mechanical, hydraulic, pneumatic, electrical and electronic devices.
 Through this certificate, graduates will gain the skills to define, install, and maintain complex production systems.
-Includes preparation for National Institutes of Metalworking Skills (NIMS) certification exams.
+An Associate in Applied Science (AAS) in Automated Industrial Technology (AIT) and additional AIT Certificates of Completion (CCL) are also available at select colleges.
+Please check with your local college for program availability.

 Details